CEO Netweavers – Frequently Asked Questions

 The purpose of CEO Netweavers FAQ’s is to help frame clearly why our organization exists and what it envisions to be.
 The Questions and Answers are designed to bring clarity around the community we are trying to create, who our members are and why we engage in the activities we engage in together.

-We do this by actively engaging in outreach programs that help the business community as well as programs that help each other as we grow and expand our businesses.
+CEO Netweavers’ mission is to develop trusted relationship among its members and actively engage in the business community as servant leaders We do this through outreach programs that help the business community as well as programs that help each other as we grow and expand our businesses.

 A “Trusted Advisor” is a leader in their field, routinely operating and having significant relationships at a sustained level of interaction as high quality service providers to CEOs, Board Directors and Division Presidents.
 Trusted Advisors are sponsored for membership by a CEO member of Netweavers and must share/demonstrate a “Pay it Forward” and servant leadership orientation –bedrocks to our organization.

 CEO Netweavers members actively engage in outreach programs that help the business community as well as programs that help each other.
 Currently these programs include:

 - Member volunteer opportunities for our Inflection Point program

 - Member volunteer mentoring opportunities in conjunction with EMBA students at Kennesaw State and Georgia Tech